Definition

 Nursing Care

-Continue treatment or followup care until wound heals.
+- Continue treatment or follow-up care until wound heals.

-If antibiotics are given remember to include Benebac, or yogurt with live active cultures, to prevent normal gut flora from being destroyed by the antibiotics.
+- If antibiotics are given remember to include Bene-Bac, or yogurt with live active cultures, to prevent normal gut flora from being destroyed by the antibiotics.

 For those abscesses that require surgical intervention:

-Provide clean bedding daily such as cloths or ink-free paper towels.
-Avoid litter-type bedding in open wounds to prevent the chance of wound contamination or infection.
+- Provide clean bedding daily such as felt, soft t-shirt type material or ink-free paper towels.
+Avoid using material such as terry cloth type towels that can ravel.
+Also avoid litter-type bedding, post-op, until healed to prevent the chance of wound contamination or infection.

-Provide pain medication if needed post-op, based on pain severity.
+- Provide pain medication if needed post-op, based on pain severity.
 Check with veterinarian for most appropriate pain medication to give.

-Encourage fluid intake while recuperating, such as water, Jello water , or electrolyte replacement drinks such as Pedialyte or Gatorade (which can be found in local grocery stores).
-Please note that Pedialyte is only good refrigerated for 24 hours after opened, but can be frozen as ice cubes and thawed as needed.
+- Encourage fluid intake while recuperating, such as water, Jell-O water, or electrolyte replacement drinks such as Pedialyte or Gatorade (which can be found in local grocery stores).

-*Note: a juicy type of fruit also provides an additional fluid source in the diet.
+- *Note: juicy types of fruit also provide an additional fluid source in the diet.

-Observe and contact veterinarian if there are: further signs of infection, if the wound does not appear to be healing, or if the wound heals but elevation or lump returns.
+- Observe and contact veterinarian if there are: further signs of infection, if the wound does not appear to be healing, or if the wound heals but elevation or lump returns.

 Although abscesses can be persistent in returning, requiring additional treatment, many do resolve.

-Some of the factors that may affect the outcome are:
+Factors that may affect the outcome

 - Age